-Membership of the Association currently stands at 510.
+Membership of the Association as at March 2023 stands at 463.

 An annual membership fee is payable by Full, Associate and Affiliated members of the Association.
 The amount payable is set by the members at the Annual General Meeting and is payable on 1st January.
 The fee is currently £10 per annum, payable at the time of joining the Association, but a one-off reduced rate of £5 is payable by those joining in the last six months of the year.
-Subsequent annual payments may be made to the Association Treasurer by cheque, cash or through the members’ bank by Standing Order.
+Subsequent annual payments may be made to the Association Treasurer by cheque, cash or through the members’ bank by Standing Order or electronic bank transfer.
+Please send your first membership fee to the Treasurer or contact him for the Association bank account details if you wish to pay the annual subscription by Standing Order or electronic bank transfer.
 Please send your first membership fee to the Treasurer or contact him if you would like to pay the annual subscription by standing order.

 Contact details are: email@example.com or telephone 01430 410122.